zmike808/rtorrent-ps-ch/docs/DebianInstallFromSourceTheEasyWay.rst

 .. code-block:: shell

-   OPTIMIZE_BUILD=no time nice -n 19 ./build.sh ch
+   optimize_build=no time nice -n 19 ./build.sh ch

 Install it into system